Aeroluna/LunaCoopMod/README.md

 It's like Temple of the Past but cooler.
 You can chose to either defend the low ground for the bonus objective or fall back to the high ground for a better position.
 The AI ally will constantly reinforce the defenses, but can't defend alone.
 Eventually you'll have to fight a capital ship boss to end the map.

+- Added new map: Primal Ascension
+  - Amon has corrupted the Primal Pack Ascendants of Zerus.
+They seek to drain Dehaka's eggs to become the new Primal Pack Leaders.
+Protect the eggs and slay the Primal Pack Ascendants.
+  - Made by OutsiderXE.
+  - Originally featured in RTC 2017.
+  - Contains numerous fixes.

+Boss fights!

 ## Commanders

 ### Amon